📢 Our office will be closed for the Christmas break from 11:30am on Friday, 20 December 2024, and will reopen at 8:30am on Monday, 6 January 2025. 📢

 By hand

-Service can be completed by someone over 18.
-This can be a family member, friend or other associate.
-You can also use a professional process server for a fee.
-The applicant may not serve the documents personally.
+Service of the divorce documents, which is a necessary step to obtain a divorce order, can be completed by someone over 18.
+This can include a family member, friend, or other associate.
+Alternatively, you can hire a professional process server for a fee.
+It is important to note that the applicant cannot serve the documents personally.

 By post

-Fill out the Affidavit of service – by post and attach it to the Acknowledgment of service.
+Fill out the Affidavit of Service – by post and attach it to the Acknowledgment of Service.
+Seeking legal advice can help ensure these documents are completed accurately and comply with all legal requirements.

 You can serve your spouse’s lawyer if they accept service.
 Once the lawyer has completed the Acknowledgment of service correctly, no other documentation is necessary.